Skip site navigation (1)Skip section navigation (2)

 -C, --color-curve

-When generating palettes, use a color curve mimicking the Game
+with a color curve mimicking the Game Boy Color's screen.
+This

 -c pal_spec, --colors pal_spec